Scotland Tour: Scottish Highlands & Lowlands

 Day 2St.
 Kentigern Cathedral, Govan Church, Glasgow’s Hunterian Museum

-Only four medieval buildings have survived in Glasgow and we will view three.
+Only four medieval buildings have survived in Glasgow, and we will view three.
 The magnificent Cathedral of St. Kentigern was thought to have been built on the site of St Kentigern’s tomb.
-The Govan Old Church contains a unique collection of early medieval stones dating from the 9th through 11th centuries including the elaborately decorated Govan Sarcophagus carved from solid stone in the Viking-age.
+The Govan Old Church contains a unique collection of early medieval stones dating from the 9th through 11th centuries, including the elaborately decorated Govan Sarcophagus carved from solid stone in the Viking Age.
 Our final stop will be at the Hunterian Museum, housed within the University of Glasgow and the oldest museum in Scotland.
-We will see a collection of impressive Roman artefacts from excavations along the line of the Antonine Wall.
+We will see a collection of impressive Roman artifacts from excavations along the line of the Antonine Wall.

 Depart Glasgow and drive south to Eaglesham, declared Scotland’s first Conservation Village in the 1960s.
 The town was designed and constructed in 1769 by Alexander Montgomerie, the 10th Earl of Eglinton, in the shape of an A, the first initial of his name.
 We will take a short walk through this historic town and its green.
 Our home for the next three nights is the Best Western Glasgow South Eglinton Arms Hotel in Eaglesham.
 Originally built as a coaching inn during the late 19th century, its Old World charm remains.
 (D)